sili9457/Digital-Advertising-Analytics/README.md

 # Digital-Advertising-Analytics
-Exercises from my Digital Advertising course using Python and statistics
+Exercises and Projects using Python and statistics